 Ragbag WineWorks Albarino

 Steven Kent Winery just introduced a new line of wines called Ragbag WineWorks, which debuted with a 2017 Albariño.
 This wine project initiates a new venture for father and son team, Steven and Aidan Mirassou, 6th and 7th generation winemakers.
-The Mirrassou’s represents one of California’s oldest winemaking families.
+The Mirrassou’s represent one of California’s oldest winemaking families.

-For the Mirassou’s ragbag refers to the outdoor celebrations that occur during harvest-time and signifies the wine sipped at gatherings that are “making taste buds dance.”
+For the Mirassou’s ragbag refers to the outdoor celebrations that occur during harvest time and signifies the wine sipped at gatherings that are “making taste buds dance.”
 Trust me their Albariño will make your taste buds dance.

 The artwork on the label defines the liveliness of the wine inside the bottle.
 It stays in keeping with Ragbag’s motto, “making taste buds dance.”
-The artwork reminds me of a Joan Miro meeting Picasso.
+The artwork reminds me of Joan Miro meeting Picasso.
 It is one of the best wine labels I have seen this year.

 The 2017 Albariño comes from the Terra Alta Vineyard in Lodi.
 This vineyard is owned by the Bokisch’s, who are known for their Spanish and Portuguese varietals.
 Find a lively wine that is crisp yet has density.
 The floral aromas accent the tropical fruit, citrus, and grass found on the nose.
 On the palate flavors of citrus, stone fruit and guava mixed in with some nice spices including herbal spice on the finish.

-This wine should not to be missed.
+This wine should not be missed.

 Crawford Family Wines Albariño

 Crawford Family Wines 2016 Albariño comes from the Brickbarn Vineyard near Buellton, California.
 The wine represents an excellent example of Santa Barbara Wine Country’s take on this varietal.
 The aromas of white flower give way to flavors of pineapple and stone fruit with spice on the finish.
 Although the wine ages in stainless steel, I found a creamy texture.
-Crawford Family Wines current release is 2017, which I am looking forward to sampling.
+Crawford Family Wines’ current release is 2017, which I am looking forward to sampling.

 Pazos de Lusco Albariño